OpenBCM V1.08-3-g9b42 (Linux)

 www.ntarc.net

-As mentioned last week, it is the month of November and that means we are into the wind-down period in terms of major developments and activities in the hobby, so news items start to dry up considerably.
-Added to that, this Broadcast goes to air a week too early to be able to give you a rundown on our November General meeting and BBQ, as that was held only yesterday and we needed to put this copy to bed on Friday evening.
-What that all means is that our humble reporters are forced to rely more heavily on repeat items, so apologies in advance if you have heard it all before.
+Of course, because it is November that also means that we are into the wind-down period in terms of major developments and activities in the hobby, so news items start to dry up considerably.
+Until such time as we can bring you reports of the end of year and break-up festivities, your humble reporters are forced to rely more heavily on repeat items, so our apologies in advance if you have heard it all before.

-Some wheels do keep turning however, so it is time to hand over to our President, Idris VK7ZIR, to give us a rundown of the technical session held last Wednesday 6 November and he reports:-
+That said, it is time to hand over to our President Idris VK7ZIR to give us a rundown of the technical session held last Wednesday 30 October -

-Membership notice – just a friendly reminder that your membership for 2019 expires on 31 December but it is too soon to pay your renewal just yet.
-One of the agenda topics discussed at the November general meeting was whether NTARC should review the yearly subscriptions.
+Membership notice.
+We will run this item again as it is very important to remind all that your membership for 2019 expires on 31 December but it is too soon to pay your renewal just yet.
+One of the agenda topics at the November general meeting will be whether NTARC should review the yearly subscriptions.
 It has been 4 years since an increase took effect and as members are aware, costs relating to the running of our club room and repeaters increase all the time.
-Again, I will be able to provide you with further information on the decision reached at the November meeting.
-Please note that renewal notices will be sent out to all members soon.
-Until that happens though, sorry but you will not be able to jump the gun so to speak and pay early.
+Once a decision on subscriptions is taken, renewal notices will be sent out to all members soon after that meeting.
+Until that takes effect, sorry but you will not be able to jump the gun so to speak and pay early.

 Coming events